My name is Zachary Greenlee.

 The story I’m about to tell you, while hard to believe, is the truth, the whole truth, and nothing but the truth, so help me God.

-Before I get into what happened to me, I think you should first know that before I looked death straight in the eye and survived the ordeal, I wasn’t a very nice guy.
-In fact, there were some days that I did such wicked and evil things that I didn’t even like myself much.
+Before I get into what happened to me, I think you should first know that before I looked death straight in the eye and survived the ordeal; I wasn’t a very nice guy.
+In fact, there were some days that I did such wicked things that I didn’t even like myself much.

 Either way, although I’m no longer a free man able to do, or come and go, as I please, I’m still grateful to be alive.